An IEEE History Milestone is approved for the inventions in the early 1930s of Alan Dower Blumlein related to stereo sound recording and reproduction.

 IEEE Annual Election.

-You can now find out who will be the IEEE President-Elect and the next Region 8 Director-Elect.
+The IEEE President-Elect is Barry Shoop and the next Region 8 Director-Elect is Margaretha Eriksson.
 The Region 8 Director serves on the IEEE Board of Directors and as such can influence the future directions of IEEE.
-You can also see the results of all the other elections for Region and Division Directors which the membership have voting rights for.
+You can find the voting statistics and results of all the other elections for Region and Division Directors which the membership have voting rights for.
 From Region 8 candidates, Maciej Ogorzalek is Director-Elect for Division One

 If you are an IET voting member, you do not have any say in the choice of the IET President, notice the difference between IET and IEEE in this respect.